Nuggets vs. Timberwolves: Betting Trends, Record ATS, Home/Road Splits

 Additional Timberwolves Insights & Trends

-- Minnesota has a 5-5 record against the spread while going 6-4 overall in its last 10 games.
+- Minnesota has gone 5-5 in its last 10 contests, with a 5-5 record against the spread during that span.

-- Three of the Timberwolves' last 10 outings have gone over the total.
+- The Timberwolves have gone over the total in three of their last 10 contests.

 - Minnesota has put together a 26-18 ATS record and a 29-16 overall record in games it scores more than 112.5 points.